 The Upper Hutt branch works to protect areas of regenerating native forest, our precious Hutt River and other waterways in the region.
 We are also restoring areas to their natural state by planting natives and with pest control programmes.

-Monthly branch meetings are held with entertaining and enlightening speakers, every 4th Tues of month, Read, Write, Plus Rooms, opposite the Cossie Club.
-7.30pm
+Monthly branch meetings are held with entertaining and enlightening speakers, every 4th Tuesday of month at Hutt Valley Riding for the Disabled, County Lane, Silverstream @ 7.30pm.

 Upper Hutt branch offers many volunteer opportunities to get involved with local conservation, including regular planting sessions, working bees, potting up native seedlings (Tues mornings, 9am - 12pm Park St Depot).
 Sue Millar: 526 7440